JYOTSANAPARKHEDKAR266/Matlab/README.md

 🔹 Weekly MATLAB Assignments
 Each assignment folder contains:

-MATLAB scripts/functions
+1)MATLAB scripts/functions
-Outputs or plots (when required)
+2)Outputs or plots (when required)
-A short summary or report
+3)A short summary or report

 The assignments cover major computer vision topics:
 Image filtering & convolution